Defining Advanced Analytics vs AI and ML | Anaplan

-That’s knowledge.
-Not data.
+Note that we said knowledge, not data.
 Here’s another distinction: Data is numbers, facts, lists, and statistics.
 Knowledge is data in context, and it’s gained through analysis and experience.
 Knowledge is data made usable.
 That’s what AI does; it makes data usable and applies it, sometimes in a new context.

 How does all this affect planning?

-AI and ML are about to deliver the sonic boom of mic drops.
-Instead of basing this year’s forecast solely on last year’s sales, you could have a plan that takes projections for significant events into account—social or local events like festivals or sports championships, business events like mergers and other changes along the supply chain, regulatory changes, weather predictions and effects, seasonal demand, fads and trends, staffing issues—the possibilities are endless.
-The tool acquires the necessary information and applies it all by itself, leaving you free to review the results and come up with an intelligent response that keeps your company ahead of the competition.
+AI and ML can make a big difference in business planning.
+Instead of basing (let’s say) this year’s sales forecast solely on last year’s figures, you could have a plan that takes projections for significant events into account—social or local events like festivals or sports championships, business events like mergers and other changes along the supply chain, regulatory changes, weather predictions and effects, seasonal demand, fads and trends, staffing issues—the possibilities are endless.
+(In fact, the many shocks of 2020 demonstrated how unreliable one year’s results can be in predicting the next year.)

-Instead of plodding away trying to make a plan that foresees everything (or doesn’t), you could choose the most desirable result from an array of options prepared for you, using criteria that you select.
+Instead of plodding away trying to make a plan that foresees everything (or doesn’t), you could choose the most desirable result from an array of scenarios prepared for you, using criteria that you select.
 But it’s more than that—you won’t spend your time compiling and verifying data and trying to keep up with what’s happening.
 You and your team can get back to the work you really want to do.
 The status of the business is constantly updated and accurate, and that information is available on your nearest screen.